Entropic uncertainty relations from equiangular tight frames and their applications: On the index of coincidence

-The statement of Proposition \ref{pnn1} generalizes one of the results of \cite{rastmubs}.
-Namely, for a SIC-POVM we have $n=d^{2}$, so that the vectors (\ref{phidf})--(\ref{psidf}) form an orthonormal basis.
+It is shown in \cite{abfg19} that associated to a SIC in dimension $d$ there exist a projector in dimension $d^{2}$ and a Hermitian Hadamard matrix of size $d^{2}$.
+A square matrix $\mm$ of size $n$ consisting of unimodular entries is called a Hadamard one, when $\mm^{\dagger}\mm=n\pen_{n}$ \cite{tz06}.
+Its rescaling leads to a unitary matrix all of whose elements have the same absolute value.
+The matrix built in corollary 2 of \cite{abfg19} is a Hermitian Hadamard one.
+In contrast, the matrix (\ref{matr44}) is not proportional to a Hermitian one.

 To formulate entropic uncertainty relations for an ETF-based measurement, we proceed to estimating the index of coincidence (\ref{indef}) from above.
 Let us extend one of the derivations presented in \cite{rastmubs} for a SIC-POVM.

-[aropn1]{Proposition} \begin{aropn2} Let $n$ unit kets $|\phi_{j}\rangle$ form an ETF in $\hh_{d}$, and let POVM $\cle$ be assigned to this frame.
+[aropn1]{Proposition} \begin{aropn2} Let $n$ unit kets $|\phi_{j}\rangle$ form an ETF in $\hh_{d}$, and let POVM $\cle$ be assigned to this frame by (\ref{sres1}).
 For the given density matrix $\bro$, it holds that

 where $S$ and $c$ obey (\ref{abeq}). \end{aropn2}